rate-nl/ISO/ISMS.md

 | **Managing Director**                    | Oversees recovery operations, manages communications, maintains incident logs |
 | **Team Lead Developer**                  | Executes technical recovery steps, restores servers, maintains backup records |
 | **All Employees**                        | Follow the BCDRP procedures and report security incidents immediately         |

+> **Note:** In the event the **CEO** or **Managing Director** becomes unavailable or leaves the company, the remaining executive temporarily assumes full responsibility for all critical disaster recovery and ISMS decisions.
+All necessary credentials and documentation are stored in a **shared LastPass vault** to ensure uninterrupted operations and access.

 ## **8. Testing and Review (ISO Clause 8.1 & 9.1)**